How to Get on the Road to Research

 The realization of a research goal will take up the majority of your time and energy in a graduate research program.
 Sometimes progress will be smooth, but challenges and hurdles will present themselves all too often.
 It is important not to be bogged down with achieving the final goal, but take every small success as encouragement that progress is being made.
 Even when things don’t go right, or a mistake is made, it is all part of the learning process.

-Most research carried out by academia is funded as long-term investments into improving current processes or products.
+Most research carried out by academia is funded as long-term investments in improving current processes or products.
 Though more freedom is generally afforded in academia when compared to industry research, the success of a project is still measured in terms of realizing a ‘real-world’ goal.
 This might be the optimization of the manufacturing process, a more effective drug, a new technique to image cells.
 Even so-called ‘basic’ or ‘blue sky’ theoretical research is performed in the hope that it will one day have real-world applications.

 In general, learning how to conduct research as well as communicating findings through written reports are necessary for all graduate programs.
 It is equally important to be competent at communication as it is the research itself; it is necessary to get the public interested in research, as they are the ones who provide the majority of funding.
 Nowadays, many universities have dedicated science communication teams that ‘translate’ their research papers and ideas to share with the general public through news websites and social media.